oVirt/ovirt-site/source/feature/networklinking.html.md

     * "Plugged"- will be added after "Name" column.

-    * "Wired"- will be added after "Network Name" column.
+    * "Connected"- will be added after "Network Name" column.

 *   **Updated Columns**

-    * "Status" (icon)- green icon if plugged and wired, red icon- otherwise.
-The tooltip will display a text of both the "plugged" and "wired" status.
+    * "Status" (icon)- green icon if plugged and connected, red icon- otherwise.
+The tooltip will display a text of both the "plugged" and "connected" status.

 *   **Removed Actions**